400th Bombardment Group: History

 In December, the group moved to Charleston Army Air Base, South Carolina, where it became a Replacement Training Unit (RTU).
 Like OTUs, RTUs were oversize units, however their mission was to train individual pilots and aircrews.
+By the beginning of 1944, most (90%) of the AAF's combat units had been activated and almost three quarters of them had deployed overseas.
+With the exception of special programs, like forming Boeing B-29 Superfortress units, training “fillers” for existing units became more important than unit training.
 With this mission change, the 400th Group and its components were reassigned from Second Air Force to First Air Force.

 However, the Army Air Forces was finding that standard military units like the 400th, which were assigned personnel and equipment based on relatively inflexible tables of organization were not proving well adapted to the training mission.
 Accordingly, it adopted a more functional system in which each base was organized into a separate numbered unit, which was manned and equipped based on the station's requirements.
-The 400th Group was disbanded, and along with operational and supporting units at Charleston was used to form the 113th AAF Base Unit (Bombardment (Heavy)).
+Groups like the 400th Group serving as RTUs disbanded, and along with operational and supporting units at Charleston, was used to form the 113th AAF Base Unit (Bombardment (Heavy)).

 The group was reconstituted in July 1985 as the 400th Tactical Missile Wing, but has not been active since.